OWASP/owasp-mastg/Document/Testcases/0x00_OMTG-DATAST.md

 #### References

-##### OWASP MASVS: V2.1: Data Storage and Privacy requirements:
-* System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys.
+- OWASP MASVS: V2.1: "System credential storage facilities are used appropriately to store sensitive data, such as user credentials or cryptographic keys."

 ##### OWASP Mobile Top 10
 * M1 - Improper Platform Usage